Bernullys/docker/commands.md

 docker run -d image_name    Run detached mode docker attach container_id      To go to attach mode of a running container. docker run -p 6000:6379  image_name    To bind to a specific port.
-6000 is the host and 6379 is the container. docker run -d -p500:3000 --name the_name_I_want image_name  to create a container with a name we want. docker exec -it container_id /bin/bash  this is to go inside the running container and from there we can manipulate.
+6000 is the host and 6379 is the container. docker run -d -p 500:3000 --name the_name_I_want image_name  to create a container with a name we want. docker exec -it container_id /bin/bash  this is to go inside the running container and from there we can manipulate.
 To exit just type exit. docker run -it os_image_name bash       This will send me to the bash terminal of that os image.